EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 He gave me a big professional smile.
 “Thanks, Esther.
 I will take that advice to heart.”

-TK add inn female lead having some trouble

 I skipped around the different shops and stalls all the while dragging along Eric.
 His shoulders slumped as he dragged his feet after me.
 That’s weird.
 I thought he was bored?
 The roads came to an end, opening up to a square with a clocktower standing in the middle.
 And below that a crowd had formed.

-The gaggle of people formed a circle while they applauded and sent ou

 The gaggle of people was centered around something.
 Applause and excited voices could be heard ringing as I tried to get a glimpse of whatever that had them this excited.
 Standing between two adults, I glanced under their armpits.

 Mint green hair reminiscent of the tea cups I had seen blew gently in the air.
 It looked almost to turn blue against the backdrop of the sky.
 A pair of soft round eyes, the color of fresh summer leaves, looked flustered as she held the hands of an old woman kneeling before her.
-She looked like a doe clad in pastel garments as she tried to help the elderly woman off the dirty ground.
+She looked like a doe clad in pastel dress as she tried to help the elderly woman off the dirty ground.

 A young man stood behind her, diagonal to the side, with his hands behind his back.
 He had an impassioned look standing guard behind her, the scabbard hanging on his hip indicating his work.